saxent/hpcnow-labs/04-workload-manager.md

 sbatch --ntasks=4  --cpus-per-task=4  cardiac_demo.sh
 ```

-Once you have done that, consider to:
+Once you have done that, consider:
 * list your jobs: ```squ```
 * check the output files: ```slurm-xxxx.out```
 * explore how much memory has been used in each job: ```sacct -o JobID,MaxVMSize,ReqMem -j xxxxx```